 The structure of the Grad Cert award will comprise 30 credits.
 Students will undertake three modules in total: two 10 credit core modules and one 10 credit option module.
 Aimed at busy professionals wishing to study part-time, the programme offers two pathways of study (determined by their clinical work setting):

-NS5077 Chronic Skin Conditions module focuses on commonly occurring chronic dermatological conditions and their management within acute and community-based care settings.
+- NS5077 Chronic Skin Conditions module focuses on commonly occurring chronic dermatological conditions.

-NS5057 Surgical Skills for Healthcare Practitioners provides candidates with the opportunity to develop and consolidate minor surgical skills capability, i.e. cryosurgery, wound debridement, lesion identification, local anaesthetic administration, suturing, punch biopsies and curettage, abscess and cyst management.
+- Pathway 1: NS5057 Surgical Skills for Healthcare Practitioners* module provides candidates with the opportunity to develop and consolidate minor surgical skills capability, i.e. cryosurgery, wound debridement, lesion identification, local anaesthetic administration, suturing, punch biopsies and curettage, abscess and cyst management.
 Candidates will need to work in an area where they are likely to encounter the need to undertake minor surgical skin procedures.

-NS558 Advancing Evidence-based Practice will provide participants with the knowledge, skills and core competencies needed to utilise evidence-based practice within clinical settings.
-Note, the offer of this module is dependent on sufficient interest being expressed
+- Pathway 2: NS558 Advancing Evidence-based Practice will provide participants with the knowledge, skills and core competencies needed to utilise evidence-based practice within clinical settings.
+Note, the offer of this module is dependent on sufficient numbers.

 Modules on the programme are also available to undertake on a stand alone basis.
 Candidates who do not wish to apply for the Graduate Certificate programme can undertake single modules only but need to apply separately.
 Please note, it will not be possible to seek the award of Graduate Certificate in Dermatology retrospectively where all three modules comprising the programme are registered for and undertaken on a stand alone basis.